hnouts/pvptv/README.md

 ## Contributing

 Suggestions for new streamers are welcome!
-You can fill out this [form](https://forms.gle/y5wj532gvtgwWkca6).
+You can fill out the form directly on the website at `/suggest-streamer`.

 To report issues, please open a [GitHub issue](https://github.com/hnouts/pvptv/issues).